 Nowadays it is easy to keep colorless enamel cookware as beautiful as new.
 Clean the faded enamel cookware by coating the faded spot on the ketchup.
 Place it in a 400-degree Fahrenheit oven for 10 minutes.
 Remove and scrub with a toilet brush to remove residue.
 Wash the pot and place it in a self-cleaning cycle to finish the job.

-When cooking utensils turn black, try not to clean with strong detergents (any type of soap), metal scrub pads, or hard scrubbers.
+When cooking utensils turn black, try not to clean them with strong detergents (any type of soap), metal scrub pads, or hard scrubbers.
 Take care when washing and drying the pieces so that they do not rub against each other and do not scratch.
 Avoid oven temperatures above 356 ° F (180 ° C).
 Hope every reader can easily figure out how to clean discolored enamel cookware.